edap/breaking-two-things-at-once/06-algopaper/README.md

 Take paper and pencil and write a set of instruction for your computer.

+No colors, just black and white.
+Focus on lines and forms for now.

 - Iteration n.1
-You can draw just lines and circles.
+You can draw just lines, circles and boxes.
 To move around, use your the `moveTo` method.

 - Iteration n.2
-you can draw the history of your 300 position.
-See `drawHistory` and `addToHistory`
+You can draw also the history of your 300 position.
+See `drawHistory` and `addToHistory`.
+The history of your pen is just an `ofPolyline`, we already did something [similar](edap/breaking-two-things-at-once/tree/master/03-lines).

 - Iteration n.3
 You can also use sin and cos of ofTimeGetElapsedTimef to change the variables that define the positions of what you want to draw.